Last Modified: 07 Nov 2014

 Day 5 Sombrero Chino/Rabida

 We approach Sombrero Chino via a beautiful crescent-shaped, sandy beach that is home to sea lions and Sally Lightfoot crabs.
-The island is a miniature volcano, shaped like a Chinese hat (hence its name), and along its trails we explore the island’s volcanic origin with its fascinating lava tubes.
+The island is a miniature volcano, shaped like a Chinese hat (hence its name) and, along its trails, we explore the island’s volcanic origin with its fascinating lava tubes.
 Opposite Sombrero Chino, on the rocky shoreline of nearby Santiago, Galapagos penguins are often seen.
 We follow a trail that circles the cove and passes through a sea lion colony and innumerable marine iguanas.
-The cove also offers some great snorkelling opportunities, hopefully with Penguins and Sharks
+The cove also offers some great snorkelling opportunities, hopefully with penguins and sharks.

 - Isla Rabida Snorkelling

-- Sombrero Chino Visit
+- Sombrero Chino

 Motorised yacht (1 nt)

 The sandy, white beaches of Las Bachas on the north shore of Santa Cruz Island are a nesting site for the Pacific green turtle, and marine iguanas are also commonly seen.
 The sand here is particularly white and soft as it is made of decomposed coral.
 The rocks provide great snorkelling and are the perfect habitat for the Sally Lightfoot crabs, which are plentiful on the island.
 A saltwater lagoon near to the beach is home to flamingo and whimbrel, and also look out for great blue herons.
 Remnants of a floating pier can still be sighted, and it is a testimony to the US presence in the Galapagos during World War II.